-The main character of x0, Lola Zeitman, is an idealist fascinated with the concept of world peace.
+The main character in One of One, Lola Zeitman, is an idealist fascinated with the concept of world peace.
 She has always believed that the key will somehow involve individuals learning to better understand and empathize with each other.

 In keeping with her idealism, the book directs the reader to a variety of websites.